karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ### Sign-in Page

 Sign-in page ( [signin.cljs](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-frontend/src/simplefrontend/signin.cljs) ) was my first real ClojureScript page I implemented for the SPA.

-TODO: Implement some simple CSS to make the frontend a bit more appealing.

-I didn't worry about CSS styles since I'm not artistic and our corporation usually provides some graphical designer who creates the styles for HTML pages - so I only focused on getting the functionality right.
-I'm an old backend developer and I don't have that much experience implementing frontends.
-I have implemented one SPA using Javascript/Angular and now after the first SPA page using ClojureScript/Reagent I feel that ClojureScript was somehow easier to work with and code readability is also a lot better.

 With this first SPA page I needed to figure out how to do the following things using ClojureScript (and in the backend side using Clojure/Ring):